-AirPods 1 vs. AirPods 2: What's the difference (and should you upgrade)?
+AirPods 2 vs. AirPods: What's the difference?

 - Doesn't come in new colors

-The differences between the first and second-generation AirPods is small, and in some ways, not different at all (the price, for example).
-Because of the minor upgrade, it becomes even more difficult to decide which version to buy.
-Should you upgrade from Gen 1?
-Should you get the wireless Charging Case?
-Let's break it all down.
+When it comes to AirPods 2 vs. AirPods, as we said in our AirPods 2 review, the differences are small and, in some ways, not different at all (the color and style, for example).
+Because of the minor upgrade, it becomes even more challenging to decide what to buy.
+Should you upgrade from the first generation?
+Should you get the Wireless Charging Case?

+To be honest, we think you should consider the AirPods 3, which are the latest generation of AirPods.
+However, the AirPods 3 have a design that is more in line to AirPods Pro, so if you prefer the older design and fit of AirPods, then let's break down the AirPods 2 vs. AirPods battle right now.

-AirPods 1 vs AirPods 2: The specs
+AirPods 2 vs. AirPods: The specs

 |AirPods 1